Stars for a Summer Night: Concept

 On one disk, Stars for a Summer Night provided largely easy listening selections, accompanied by two jazz performances.
 The second record in the set was released as a Columbia Masterworks disk, with 13 tracks of classical compositions.
 The album's liner notes declared that the "summer" theme of the collection would provide listening pleasure "on the front porch or on picnics, at the beach or in the mountains."

 Reception and chart history

 Stars for a Summer Night was an immediate success in the summer of 1961.
-In less than three months after its release, Columbia reported that the public had purchased more than a half million albums.
+In less than three months after its release, Columbia reported that the public had purchased more than a half million copies.

 The album spent nine consecutive weeks at number one on the Billboard stereo albums chart beginning the week of July 17, 1961.
 It spent four weeks at number one on the mono chart.
 The album was on the charts for 40 weeks.

 Honors and recognition

 The National Association of Record Manufacturers named Stars for a Summer Night the Best Selling Economy Price LP at its annual awards banquet in April 1962.

 Cash Box magazine ranked Stars for a Summer Night 27th of the top 50 stereo albums of 1961, and 32nd of the top 50 monaural albums.

 Stars for a Summer Night has been included in the online collection of the National Museum of American History.

 The success of Stars for a Summer Night prompted Columbia in 1963 to issue a follow-on set titled Songs for a Summer Night, a two-record set comprising tracks from a broader variety of musical genres.